A resultant for Hensel's Lemma: Introduction

 The proof of Theorem~\ref{KochHenselSp} is similar to the respective proof in the general case.
-We refrained from attempting to produce an assertion that covers both the general Theorem~\ref{KochHensel} and the more particular Theorem~\ref{KochHenselSp}, for it probably would have obscured Theorem~\ref{KochHensel}.
+We refrained from attempting to produce an assertion that covers both the general Theorem~\ref{KochHensel} and the more particular Theorem~\ref{KochHenselSp}, for it probably would have obscured the proof of Theorem~\ref{KochHensel}.